 Communication and networking amongst the HTA players may help to overcome any challenges.

-Substandard assessment outcome results in good decision-making and disregards the impact of HTA.
+Substandard assessment outcomes result in good decision-making and disregard the impact of HTA.

 Lack of political will to support via federal funding may create new series of challenges.